HewlettPackard/green-dcc/README.md

 ### 3.4 Time Granularity

-GreenDCC operates on a **15-minute timestep**.
+SustainCluster operates on a **15-minute timestep**.
 This granularity was chosen carefully to balance realism and simulation efficiency:

 *   **Data Availability:** Key real-world data sources like Electricity Maps (carbon intensity) and grid APIs (electricity prices) typically provide data at 15-minute or hourly intervals.
 *   **Cloud Billing:** Major cloud providers often bill compute resources in increments of minutes (sometimes 1, 5, or 15), making 15-minute scheduling decisions relevant for cost optimization.